BIOP/ijp-imagetoatlas/qupath_analysis.md

 qupath.ext.biop.abba.AtlasTools.loadWarpedAtlasAnnotations(getCurrentImageData(), "acronym", false);
 ```

-This script can be ran in batch to import the regions for all slices present in the QuPath project.
+This script can be run in batch to import the regions for all slices present in the QuPath project.

 ## Importing ABBA registration results: adding Atlas coordinates to QuPath detections measurements